Korres Black Pine Antiaging, Firming & Lifting Day Cream Review

 Review

-Results you may expect from using Korres Black Pine Antiaging, Firming & Lifting Day Cream:
+Does Korres Black Pine Antiaging, Firming & Lifting Day Cream Work?

 Is it more humectant or occlusive?
 Rather humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈9.0%), and a high occlusivity of 6.7 out of 10, mainly due to the significant content of Caprylic/Capric Triglyceride (est. ≈6.0%) and Vegetable Oil (est. ≈4.0%).